dotnet/intro-to-dotnet-web-dev/2-csharp/README.md

 Objects inherently have attributes.
 In C# we call these **properties**.
 The attributes of a house may be the number of doors, what color the house is painted, etc.

 We can also define **methods** which describe what an object can do.
 For example, you can sell your house.

+To summarize these concepts using our house example,
+A Class is like a blueprint 📜
+An Object is an instance of this blueprint, or a house 🏠 The Properties of a house could be the number of doors it has or the color it's painted 🚪 🎨 A Method of our class is that we can sell our house 💸

 Let's look at an example House class:
 ```csharp